dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 excerpt: ""
 ---

+- this content is mostly only relevant to overly academic people. what content do I have that helps someone in need to help give them a sense of purpose?
+  - this is a measure of the effectiveness and utility of a religion
+  - how helpful is it to someone?
+  - does it benefit people in power or the common person?
+  - how available is the information?
+  - how quickly can the teachings help someone in need?
+  - do they need a literal interpretation of the text or years of study to apply it in their own lives?
+  - why are the stories relevant?
+  - can it save a life? why? how?
+  - how do the social institutions surrounding a religion and belief system adapt to the needs of people: followers, non-believers and apostates?

 Human civilization is embarking on a paradigm shift of cultural flux, precipitated by modernization, globalization and the Singularity.
 Does this shift imply an opportunity for the next major belief system to